|Restrictions:||WMU applicants only|

 Good Academic Standing; At least Sophomore level; 3.0 GPA

 Swinburne's undergraduate program in aviation focuses on training professional pilots in multi-crew operations with regional or major airlines.
 The majority of the classes have been developed for Aviation and Air Transportation Management students to be relevant and industry specific.
 The flying training is conducted by General Flying Services at Moorabbin Airport in Melbourne.
-WMU students can study at Swinburne for a semester or an entire academic year.
+WMU students can study at Swinburne for a semester or an academic year.
 Aviation students will find the best course offerings in the fall semester.
-Students may also study business and engineering at Swinburne.

-WMU credit will be awarded for courses successfully completed on this program with prior approval of the student's academic advisor, academic advisors in departments outside of the student's major department (if the student plans to take classes outside of his/her major), and the Haenicke Institute for Global Education.
-This approval is obtained by completing the Course Pre-approval Form available from the HIGE.
-Students are urged to work closely with academic advisors and HIGE staff to plan a course of study allowing for steady progress toward their degree.
+WMU credit will be awarded for courses successfully completed on this program with prior approval of the student's academic advisor, academic advisors in departments outside of the student's major department (if the student plans to take classes outside of the major), and WMU Study Abroad.
+This approval is obtained by completing the Course Approval Form available from the Study Abroad office.
+Students are urged to work closely with academic advisors and study abroad staff to plan a course of study allowing for steady progress toward their degree.

 Back to Top